 And that is why the Selected Educational Trust developed the Institute for Exceptional Funeral Service.
 With a generous grant from the Baue Family Charitable Fund, this online, skills-enhancement program was designed specifically to bridge-the-educational-gap between Mortuary Science School and on-the-job training while still providing ample opportunities for even the most seasoned professional to “refresh” those best practices skills so necessary to providing exceptional customer service.

-In August of 2020, the Institute plans to launch its first series addressing Funeral Service Excellence and featuring four segments which will be offered as individual courses.
+The Institute’s first series addresses Funeral Service Excellence featuring four segments which will be offered as individual courses.
 These topics include:

 Scholarships for this series have been provided by a generous grant from ASD (Answering Service for Directors).